“Harry’s Last Lecture on a Meaningful Life”

 Thanks to a significant gift to the Office for Religious Life by the Foundation for Global Community, the lecture has returned to inspire current generations of Stanford students.
 The fund was named the Harry and Emilia Rathbun Fund for Exploring What Leads to a Meaningful Life and supports activities intended to encourage self-reflection and moral inquiry.
 The Rathbun Visiting Fellow program is its centerpiece.

-UPDATE: Garry Trudeau’s lecture has been rescheduled for Monday, April 28, 2014 at 7 pm in Memorial Church.
-Free tickets will be distributed starting on Wednesday, April 9 at 10 am through the Stanford Ticket office.
+UPDATE: Garry Trudeau’s lecture has been rescheduled for Monday, April 28, 2014 at 7:00 pm in Memorial Auditorium.
 Note: All tickets received for the previous January 28 date are void.
-Stanford students must pick up tickets in person with a current SU ID and all others may reserve online or in person.

 Past Fellows include: